aserto-dev/go-directory/README.md

 gRPC bindings of the Directory Service

-Generated from the Protobuf definition published https://buf.build/aserto-dev/directory using Buf.
+Generated from the Protobuf definition published to https://buf.build/aserto-dev/directory using [Buf](https://buf.build/).